fdac17/news/README.md

 - Common question: "when I try to ssh into my container saying that the host key may have been changed.
 By default it's using strict host key checking which I could turn off.
 What's the best action for this?"
 Answer: remove offending key from .ssh/known_hosts (or remove .ssh/known_hosts)

 - We will go over why we use the tools fdac17/lectures/tools.pdf

+- We will go over some magic behid these tools fdac17/lectures/magic.pdf

 - Also, please see https://github.com/fdac17/students/blob/master/FAQ.md
   Feel free to edit/submit a pull request.